 What is an operating agreement?

-An operating agreement is a document that ensures that a company’s operations are suited to the needs of its members.
-It is part stockholder agreement and part corporate by-law.
-While an operating agreement is not mandatory, especially for non-US companies, it can help to clarify how the company will be operated and managed.
+An operating agreement is a document that ensures that an LLC’s operations are suited to the needs of its members.
+It is part stockholder agreement and part corporate bylaw.
+There are only a few states where it is mandatory to have an operating agreement.
+It is, however, considered best practice to have one even if it’s not specifically required.

 What is unlimited liability?